shikiw/SI-Adv/README.md

 ```

 ## Setup
-The code is tested with Python3.7, Pytorch >= 1.6 and CUDA >= 10.2, including dependencies:
+The code is tested with Python3.7, Pytorch >= 1.6 and CUDA >= 10.2, including the following dependencies:

 * tqdm >= 4.52.0
 * numpy >= 1.19.2